Donaldduck8/bluekit/README.md

 * Disk capacity > 30 GB
 * Memory > 2GB
 * Internet connection
+* Windows Defender disabled or removed

 > [!IMPORTANT]
 > It is strongly recommended to create a Windows ISO with Defender removed, rather than attempting to disable Defender on a running Windows installation.
+>
+> If you must disable Windows Defender after installation, [here](https://lazyadmin.nl/win-11/turn-off-windows-defender-windows-11-permanently/) is a guide to achieve permanent results.

 ## Installer